+Since the risk for each potential source of leakage is very low, they will not be included into the monitoring plan and leakage will ignored in the emission reduction calculations.

 f) Non-Renewable Biomass Assessment Update

 The non-renewable biomass fraction is fixed based on the results of the NRB assessment.
 Over the course of a project activity the project proponent may at any time choose to re-examine renewability by conducting a new NRB assessment.
-In case of a renewal of the crediting period and as per Gold Standard rules, the NRB fraction must be reassessed as any other baseline parameters and updated in line with most recent data available.
+In case of a renewal of the crediting period and as per Gold Standard rules, the fraction must be reassessed as any other baseline parameters and updated in line with most recent data available.

+h) continued usage of baseline stove

+The monitoring report should highlight the percentage of household that are still using their baseline stove and make sure emission arising from their use are taken into account.